 Can condoms provide protection from sexually transmitted infections (STIs), including HIV?

-Yes. condoms are very effective in preventing HIV and many other STIs when used correctly every time you have sex.
-Some STI’s are on the surface of the genitals e.g. Human Papillomavirus (HPV), or the sores from genital herpes, can only be prevented when the condom covers the infected areas or sores.
+Yes.
+Condoms are very effective in preventing HIV and many other STIs when used correctly during sex.
+Some STIs are on the surface of the genitals e.g. Human Papillomavirus (HPV), or the sores from genital herpes, and infection from such can only be prevented when the condom covers the infected areas or sores.

 Do birth control methods other than condoms reduce the risk of STIs including HIV?

-What is the correct way to use a condom?
+What is the correct way to wear a condom?

-Do sex partners who both have HIV need to use condoms?
+Do sex partners who both have HIV infection need to use condoms?